Self Myofascial Release Using A Foam Roller

 The first couple of weeks of foam roller therapy more than likely will be painful.
 It is important to be diligent.
 The payoff is well worth it.
 If you use the foam roller every day, within a couple of weeks you will begin to notice not only does the exercise not hurt as much but also it will begin to feel really good.

-Self-myofascial release on a foam roller offers an effective, inexpensive, and convenient way to both reduce scar tissue and adhesions.
-For the most effective self-myofascial release techniques, I offer a foam roller therapy session geared towards beginner, intermediate, and advanced users.
+Self massage on a foam roller offers an effective, inexpensive, and convenient way to both reduce scar tissue and adhesions.
+For the most effective self massage techniques, I offer a foam roller therapy session geared towards beginner, intermediate, and advanced users.

 Leave a Reply